Hodge Laplacians on graphs: Detailed proofs and calculations

-By \textit{numerical linear algebra}, we mean linear algebra over any subfield of $\mathbb{C}$.
-We will provide routine proofs for some numerical linear algebraic facts that we have used freely in Section~\ref{sec:ped}.
-We will work over $\mathbb{R}$ for convenience.
+We provide routine proofs for some linear algebraic facts that we have used freely in Section~\ref{sec:ped}.
+We will work over $\mathbb{R}$ for convenience but every statement in Theorems~\ref{thm:fredholm}, \ref{thm:hodge}, \ref{thm:cohomology} extends to any subfield of $\mathbb{C}$.

 \begin{theorem} Let $A \in \mathbb{R}^{m \times n}$.
 Then \begin{dingautolist}{192} \item $\ker(A^* A) = \ker(A)$, \item $\im(A^* A) = \im(A^*)$, \item $\ker(A^*) = \im(A)^\perp$, \item $\im(A^*) = \ker(A)^\perp$, \item $\mathbb{R}^n = \ker(A) \oplus \im(A^*)$. \end{dingautolist} \end{theorem} \begin{proof} \begin{dingautolist}{192} \item Clearly $\ker(A) \subseteq \ker(A^* A)$.
 If $A^*Ax = 0$, then $\lVert Ax \rVert^2 = x^*A^*Ax = 0$, so $Ax = 0$, and so $\ker(A^* A) \subseteq \ker(A)$. \item Applying rank-nullity theorem twice with \ding{192}, we get